joaochiroli/Projeto-Flask/README.md

 ## Step 7: Acces the Application

-1. You can found the ip going to this method in Azure
+1. You can found the ip going to this page in Azure

 ![alt text](Screenshot_2392.png)

-2. Access first page
+2. Access first page with the home

 ![alt text](Screenshot_2393.png)

-3. Access second page
+3. Access second page with the Ips

 ![alt text](Screenshot_2394.png)